bowdoin-compgeom-f24/bowdoin-compgeom-f24.github.io/Projects/6-visgraph/P6-VisGraph.md

 The general idea of motion planning is to construct a representation of the free space (the space free of obstacles where robot can move).
-The representation is called a roadmap and is essentially a graph of free space.
-Ideally we want to build the roadmap so that:
+The representation is called a roadmap and is essentially a graph representing the free space.
+Ideally we want to build a roadmap so that:

 1. Any path in the road map corresponds to a collision-free path in the free space.
 2. Any path in the free-space corresponds to a path in the road map.

-If we are able to compute a road map of free space with these properties, then to move from a location s to a location t, we will find a path in the road map from s to t.
-We know that any path in the road map is colision-free (by (1)), and we know that if a path in the road map does not exist, then no path exists (by (2)).
+If we are able to compute a road map of free space with these properties, then moving  from a location s to a location t is corresponds to finding a path in the road map from s to t.
+We know that any path in the road map is colision-free by (1), and we know that if a path in the road map does not exist, then no path exists by (2).
 Essentially we have reduced the motion planning problem to a path problem in a graph.

 There are several types of roadpams that have been used, depending on